pypyr/docs/content/docs/getting-started/variables.md

 lists in turn contain other dicts or lists.

 ## global variables
+After you set a global variable it is available to all the subsequent steps in the pipeline.

+You can instantiate & set your variables in different ways:

 ### inject arguments from the cli
 You can inject cli arguments into a pipeline by using a [context parser]({{< ref "/docs/context-parsers" >}}) in the pipeline.